return42/sphkerneldoc/linux_src_doc/arch/x86/include/asm/iosf_mbi_h.rst

 the PMIC bus while another driver is also accessing the PMIC bus various bad things happen.

-To avoid these problems this function must be called before accessing the P-Unit or the PMIC, be it through iosf_mbi\* functions or through other means.
+Call this function before sending requests to the P-Unit which may make it access the PMIC, be it through iosf_mbi\* functions or through other means.
+This function will block all kernel access to the PMIC I2C bus, so that the P-Unit can safely access the PMIC over the shared I2C bus.

 Note on these systems the i2c-bus driver will request a sempahore from the P-Unit for exclusive access to the PMIC bus when i2c drivers are accessing